hoangnguyenba/dbscripts/README.md

 ### Manual installation

-If you prefer to install manually or want to keep the scripts editable:
+If you prefer to keep the scripts editable and version-controlled locally:

 ```bash
 # Clone the repo